-The Department of Chemical and Process Engineering, the University of Canterbury is offering PhD scholarship in Chemical Engineering.
+The Department of Chemical and Process Engineering, the University of Canterbury is offering PhD award in Chemical Engineering.
 The successful applicant will work on a research project under the supervision of Dr Aaron Marshall, in the Department of Chemical and Process Engineering.

 The capture, storage and recovery of renewable solar energy are major global challenges.
 The solar redox flow battery could meet these challenges, as they can directly capture and store solar energy on a large scale at low cost.
 Solar redox flow batteries work by photo-electrochemically converting solar energy into chemical energy within a redox couple dissolved in a suitable electrolyte.
 This stored energy can then be recovered using conventional redox flow battery technology.